MuchenduOnIt/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 8. Sum list
 `Write a function that returns the sum of all the data (n) of a listint_t linked list.`

+## 9. Insert
+`Write a function that inserts a new node at a given position.`